The Cluster HEritage project with XMM-Newton: Mass Assembly and Thermodynamics at the Endpoint of structure formation. I. Programme overview: Supporting data

 Additionally, two ongoing surveys are of particular interest for the CHEX-MATE program.
-The Hyper Suprime-Cam Subaru Strategic Program \citep[HSC-SSP,][]{hsc_miy+al18,hsc_aih+al18} has been carrying out a multi-band imaging survey in five optical bands ($grizy$) with depth of $i \sim26$ at the $5\sigma$ limit within a 2\arcsec\ diameter aperture, aiming at observing $\sim1400\deg^2$ on the sky in its Wide layer \citep{hsc_aih+al18}.
+The Hyper Suprime-Cam Subaru Strategic Program \citep[HSC-SSP,][]{hsc_miy+al18,hsc_aih+al18} has been carrying out a multi-band imaging survey in five optical bands ($grizy$) with a depth of $i \sim26$ at the $5\sigma$ limit within a 2\arcsec\ diameter aperture, aimed at observing $\sim1400\deg^2$ on the sky in its Wide layer \citep{hsc_aih+al18}.
 The survey is optimised for WL studies \citep{hsc_man+al18,hsc_hik+al19,hsc_miy+al19,hsc_ham+al19,oka19} and should be completed in 2021.
 Five CHEX-MATE clusters fall in the HSC-SPP footprint.
-CFIS is an ongoing legacy program at the CFHT \citep{cfis}.
-It is part of a wider multiband imaging effort named UNIONS, which is underway to map the Northern extragalactic sky, notably to support the {\it Euclid} space mission.
+CFIS is an ongoing legacy programme at the CFHT \citep{cfis}.
+It is part of a wider multi-band imaging effort named UNIONS, which is underway to map the Northern extragalactic sky, notably to support the {\it Euclid} space mission.
 To aid the follow-up of CHEX-MATE, 33 Tier-1 clusters have expressly been selected to lie in the CFIS footprint.
-About $\sim4500\,\deg^2$ will be obtained in the r-band to a depth of 24.1 (point source, SNR=10, 2\arcsec\ diameter aperture).
+About $\sim4500\,\deg^2$ will be obtained in the r-band to a depth of 24.1 (point source, S/N=10, 2\arcsec\ diameter aperture) with a median seeing of $0\farcs66$.
 As of now, $2500\,\deg^2$ are already available and full completion may require another two years of observations.
+CFIS observations in the u-band (mag$_{\rm lim}\sim 23.6$, median seeing $0\farcs85$), are not deep enough to bring significant photometric information for the background sources but will aid our understanding of the star formation in cluster member galaxies.
+Likewise, complementary z band data coverage in the UNIONS collaboration is being obtained with good image quality from Subaru (WISHES program, PI M. Oguri), which has also started to observe the same footprint to a magnitude of 23.4 (same definition as above).
+This is comparable to the r-band depth, and can thus be helpful for the stellar mass content of cluster member galaxies as well as for the redshift estimation of the faint background sources.
 In total, 34 clusters (nine unique clusters covered neither by archival data nor dedicated proposals) fall in these two survey footprints.